 We will meet our professional guides who will lead us on an overnight hut trip to Glacier du Tour.
 We’ll hike to a mountainside hut on the edge of the glacier, where we’ll spend the night and experience a taste of European mountaineering culture.
 The next day, we’ll learn how to walk on ice with boots and crampons, motivating one another as we ascend a nearby peak or pass.

-To celebrate three weeks of accomplishment, we’ll soar on the world’s highest cable car to the summit of the Aiguille du Midi on Mont Blanc.
-We’ll revel in the stunning view of the summit of Mont Blanc, the Mer de Glace, the Aiguilles Rouges and the Chamonix Valley.
-We’ll spend our final night reflecting on our three weeks in the Alps and then travel to Geneva the next morning for goodbyes.
+To celebrate three weeks of accomplishment, the group will lace up their hiking boots for a final hike to Lac Blanc, a beautiful high altitude mountain lake that creates a perfect mirror image of Mont Blanc and its snowy peaks.
+We’ll revel in the stunning perspectives of Mont Blanc while hiking through vibrant alpine colors.
+After the hike, we’ll spend our final night reflecting on our three weeks in the Alps and then travel to Geneva the next morning for goodbyes.

 14 nights of frontcountry camping.
 Campground facilities will vary but most include access to bathrooms, flush toilets and laundry facilities.